 We set our tent up just steps from the river and sat facing the sandstone hills each night.
 There were a few others taking advantage of the free spot, but all in all, it was nice to feel immersed in nature.

 You can find other primitive camping options here.

 If camping with facilities is more your style, consider booking a spot at Fruita Campground.
 The campground has 71 sites, each with a fire pit and picnic table.
 The campground doesn’t have showers but it does have flushing toilets.

-During November 1 – February 28 sites are first-come, first-served.
+From November 1 – February 28 sites are first-come, first-served.

 My biggest regret during our time in Capitol Reef was that we didn’t plan ahead in order to make backcountry camping possible.
-If you enjoy backpacking and exploring off-the-beaten path, definitely look into these backpacking and overnight routes.
+If you enjoy backpacking and exploring off-the-beaten-path, definitely look into these backpacking and overnight routes.

 Backcountry permits are free in Capitol Reef and can be acquired at the Visitor Center.

 There is no better way to experience a park than to completely isolate yourself in its countryside.
 Capitol Reef, we will be back for you.

 Awesome Parks Near Capitol Reef National Park

 Distance: 52 miles | 1 hr 15 min.